rachitnigam/rachitnigam.com/content/post/transpiler.md

 Programming languages are not just syntax, they have semantics too and pretending that you can get away with just manipulating the former is silly.

-Edit: This post generated some discussion on [Lobsters][] but because I am not a member, I am going to rebut some claims right here.

 ## Lie #6: *Compilers* only Target Machine Code